-Maxim Healthcare Services’ homecare offices are accredited by the Accreditation Commission for Health Care (ACHC).
+Maxim Healthcare Services’ homecare offices are accredited by the Accreditation Commission for Health Care (ACHC) for our private duty nursing and certified home healthcare programs.
 The ACHC is a national, non-profit organization that provides voluntary accreditation programs for various providers, including home health and hospice agencies, home infusion companies, homecare aides, specialty pharmacies, and home medical equipment suppliers.
 The ACHC is firmly committed to requiring what is right and best for the patient.

 What is Accreditation?